schmittjoh/JMSPaymentCoreBundle/Resources/doc/setup.rst

 .. warning ::

     It's assumed you have entity auto mapping enabled, which is usually the case.
-If you don't, you need to either enabled it:
+If you don't, you need to either enable it:

     .. code-block :: yaml